Why opt for a Heat Pump?

 This is why we take safety very seriously when it comes to heat pump installation and servicing.
 Our team of REFCOM registered heating engineers provide end to end support and our work is measured against the most stringent criteria for quality and safety, and certified by OFTEC, Gas Safe and Safe Contractor standards.
 These qualifications are on top of manufacturer training and years of expertise in servicing refrigeration, plumbing, heating, and ventilation systems for commercial and domestic premises.

 “Thanks to Invictus we now have an efficient, shiny new boiler system.
 The heating output has increased, and we are also now able to operate one of the pair of new boilers for economical running when it’s not really cold.”

 What is a Geothermal Pump?

 Geothermal pumps, as the name suggests, take heat from the Earth.
 These systems are generally more powerful, efficient, and reliable than air source counterparts; underground heat energy is more consistent than ambient air, which is more thermally volatile due to changing seasons.
 Some ground-based systems can even pull enough energy to double as a water heater.

 The main disadvantage of using geothermal pumps are higher upfront costs.
 Geothermal pumps are sophisticated systems–utility providers typically have to drill anywhere from 4 to 100 metres underground, requiring specialised tools for proper installation.

-Air Source Pumps
+What are Air Source Pumps?